IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver.html.markdown

     - `name` - (String) Name of the view.
     - `description` - (String) Description of the view.
     - `expression` - (String) Expression of the view.
-    - `forward_to` - (List) List of the upstream DNS servers that the matching DNS queries will be forwarded to
+    - `forward_to` - (List) List of the upstream DNS servers that the matching DNS queries will be forwarded to.

 ## Import